Alejandrocsdev/pet-project-back/README.md

     "message": "userId must be an integer"
     "message": "userId must be a positive number" "message": "userId must be a number"
-}
+    "message": "Mimetype must be one of [image/jpeg, image/png]" "message": "Size must be less than or equal to 3145728" }
 ```